Text LinkText Link

 Our governance

-The Our Islands Our Home team is a part of 350 Australia, a national registered charity working towards climate justice.
-Consultation is a central pillar of our campaign and decision making.
-This consultation is done through regular engagement with the Torres Strait 8 (Yessie Mosby, Nazareth Fauid, Stanley Marama, Kabay Tamu, Keith Pabai, Nazareth Warria, Daniel Billy, Ted Billy) and the land and sea council, Gur A Baradharaw Kod (GBK).
+Our Islands Our Home operates as part of 350 Australia, a national registered charity working towards climate justice.
+Consultation forms a central pillar of the campaign's approach and decision-making.
+The team maintains regular engagement with the Torres Strait 8 (Yessie Mosby, Nazareth Fauid, Stanley Marama, Kabay Tamu, Keith Pabai, Nazareth Warria, Daniel Billy, and Ted Billy) and the Torres Strait land and sea council, Gur A Baradharaw Kod (GBK), ensuring campaign directions remain grounded in community leadership and authority.

 Our people